gentrexha/safe-home-exploration/README.md

 Please write a script that uses the endpoint `https://safe-transaction-mainnet.safe.global/api/v1/safes/0xBbA4C8eB57DF16c4CfAbe4e9A3Ab697A3e0C65D8/multisig-transactions/` to count the number of “WalletConnect transactions” made with this Safe (`0xBbA4C8eB57DF16c4CfAbe4e9A3Ab697A3e0C65D8`).
 “WalletConnect transactions” are those that contain the word “WalletConnect” in the “origin” field of the response.

 Solution:
 The solution to this problem can be found in the `script.py` file.
+Using the script, we determined that the number of "WalletConnect transactions" for the specified Safe is 20.
 Here's a snippet of the solution:

 ```python
 import requests